Jamazi4/bimcat/node-notes.md

 Current issues: trinagulate can only take in a single linestring

+### --25-08-2025--

+transform for custom origin - wrong order? it's moving before rotation

-#### notes after modelling the headwall --
+#### notes after modelling the headwall -- current tasks

 X when plugging to occupied parent list and changing type - it removes empty slot

 X illegal ui controls fail silently

-- apply transform to work for individual origins? - in extrude too
+X apply transform to work for individual origins? - in extrude too

 - apply transform to support vector

-- mesh in groups is not merging correctly
+- mesh in groups is not merging correctly - important

 - triangulating separate linestrings?